 The left side of Figure 4 shows the estimated age-specific weights, w_i , along with 50% and 95% credible intervals.
-The weights quantify the formative years of political socialization with precision unprecedented in the literature: At a very young age, political events leave virtually no impression-the weight at age 1, w_1 , is essentially zero.
+The weights quantify the formative years of political socialization: at a very young age, political events leave virtually no impression-the weight at age 1, w_1 , is essentially zero.
 The weights then increase steadily, peaking around 14-24 and gradually decreasing thereafter.
 At the height of their influence, around the age of 18, events are nearly three times as meaningful as those later in life.